-In this guide, I will provide step-by-step instructions on how to connect and configure any Surface device (except Surface RT and Surface 2) as a portable wireless display.
+In this guide, I will provide step-by-step instructions on connecting and configuring any Surface device, including Surface Go, Surface Pro, Surface Laptop, and Surface Book, as an external screen or projector.

-Table of contents
+Table of Contents

 Preparing your Surface PCs

-Before you continue, make sure your both Surface PCs meet the following requirements:
+Before you continue, make sure both your Surface PCs meet the following requirements:

 - Running Windows 11 or Windows 10 (with Anniversary Update or later).

-- Connecting to the same wireless network.
+- Connecting to the same Wi-Fi network.

-In this scenario, I will use my Surface Book as the main PC and a Surface 3 as a portable monitor just like the picture above.
+In this scenario, I will use my Surface Book as the main PC and a Surface 3 as a portable monitor like the picture above.
 Let’s get started!

-Configuring a Surface as a secondary monitor
+Configuring a Surface Pro as a second monitor

-To configure a Surface as a wireless display, on Windows 10, do the following:
+To configure a Surface as a wireless display on Windows 10, do the following:

 - Open Settings.